Computing algebraic degrees of phylogenetic varieties: Phylogenetic models

-Since the discrete Fourier transform is a linear change of coordinates, it follows from Lemma \ref{lema:cardinallity} that the cardinallity of the fibers of the parametrization map on Fourier parameters $\varphi_T^{\mathcal{M}}$ is preserved.
+The matrices $A$ can be constructed with the function \emph{phyloToricAMatrix} from the Macaulay2 package \texttt{PhylogeneticTrees} \cite{phylotreesM2}. \end{example} Since the discrete Fourier transform is a linear change of coordinates, it follows from Lemma \ref{lema:cardinallity} that the cardinality of the fibers of the parametrization map on Fourier parameters $\varphi_T^{\mathcal{M}}$ is preserved.

 \begin{cor} The cardinalities of the generic fibers of the map $\varphi_T^{\mathcal{M}}$ for the models CFN, JC69, K80, K81 models are $2^N$, $1$, $2^N$ and $4^N$ respectively. \end{cor}